Need help? We're here!

 In Cooking up a recipe for parts success, an article in Fleet Maintenance magazine covering approaches to parts management, what is apparent is how e-commerce platforms are helping fleets improve vehicle service operations.

 E-commerce platforms have increasingly become an effective aspect of their approach to meeting parts needs, the article noted.
-One of their benefits is the large amount of information they have and their wide exposure to sources that improves availability and shortens fulfillment cycles
+One of their benefits is the large amount of information they have and their wide exposure to sources that improve availability and shorten fulfillment cycles.

 “Approximately 20% of all the parts on commercial vehicles fit into that category so fleets and service providers have to use a time consuming process to find and buy them.
 With a platform that is an electronic repository of information interconnected with the supply chain, and has a very robust cross reference engine, we can help access availability and enhance delivery of those items, saving you time and money.”